streetsidesoftware/cspell-action/README.md

   number_of_files_with_issues:
     description: |
       The number of files that had issues.
+  errors:
+    description: |
+      The number of errors found.
+This is the number issues found or configuration errors.
   files_with_issues:
     description: |
       List of files with issues.
 Use `fromJSON()` to decode.